orklann/SmallToy/README.md

 ### SmallToy
-I make this language for learning purpose, it's the world's simplest language ever.
+I make this language for learning purpose, it's the world's simplest programming language ever.